-The first article in our series: Project Management Risk Factors that Contribute to Failure
+The first article in our series on Project Management Risks

 In this article we're going to look at challenges that are difficult for Program Managers to overcome on their own, without the help of a strong and supportive senior management and strategic planning.

 Make contracting success easier - get the Ultimate Toolkit for Program Managers:

 Program Managers face many challenges in their task to deliver successful programs to Government customers.
 There are however, three categories of challenges that are big enough that PM usually needs more support to overcome them.
 We have termed these three categories:

 - Silo Challenges

 - Policy Limitation Challenges

 Too often a project's requirement are communicated by the customer contracting team in one way, but in reality there are unspoken / unknown requirements beneath those written in the contract.
 They may not be needs that run throughout the life of the project, but they are part of the requirements that the customer did not ask for or did not realize existed.

 For example if your project is to migrate your customer from physical servers to FedRAMP, you might discover early on that the customer's servers are twenty years old, and no one on your project team has the qualifications to work with equipment with this sensitivity and age.